swellaby/vsts-mirror-git-repository/README.md

 1. Check that both of the Git Repository URLs you provided are correct.
 2. You may need to include a Personal Access Token to give the build agent access to the Git Repository.

-&nbsp;&nbsp;&nbsp;&nbsp;_Note: The task does not give the build agent read or write access to your VSTS repositories by default._
+&nbsp;&nbsp;&nbsp;&nbsp;_Note: The task does not give the build agent read or write access to your Azure DevOps repositories by default._

 ### I have other questions and/or need to report an issue